- In compliance with CSUSM Policy on Animals on Campus, no animals are allowed inside the USU unless deemed a service animal.

 - University departments, recognized student organizations and ASI are allowed to publicize within the USU, provided that they comply with the regulations established by the University.
 USU Bulletin Boards are for the publicizing of events, programs and services held on campus.
 Off-campus events may only be publicized on these boards if they are sponsored by a University department, individual faculty or staff member (in the function of employment).

 - All postings must include the name of the author (sponsoring individual or organization) and the date of the event.
 Items submitted to be posted on USU bulletin boards must be at least 4x6 inches but not exceed 81/2 x11 inches.
 Only one item for the same event per bulletin board, regardless of the size / style of flyer.
+All flyers must comply with CSUSM logo and branding standards.
+Flyers must include accessibility information for events.

 - Materials that do not correspond to the guidelines noted in these procedures, or that violate University policy (for example, harassment and non-discrimination), state law (Example – CA Penal Code 311-312.7) or federal law will not be posted, and if found otherwise posted in the USU - will be removed.